Brian Castle

 A complete mathematical description of the earring topology is beyond the scope of these pages.
 It is well studied, including its fundamental group and its embeddings (de Smit 1992, Eda and Kawamura 2000).
 (The information is readily available online, with a simple Google search).
 Here for example is an earring considered as a cross-section of a toroidal spiral.

-Note that in our description (above), the T axis is deliberately unlabeled, and the origin is implicitly defined as the intersection of the circles that make up the earring.
+Note that in the description above, the origin is implicitly defined as the intersection of the circles that make up the earring.
 But we've already seen, that the origin is arbitrary - we can move it anywhere.
-With a rotation we can move it to the opposite side of the circle, directly opposed to the intersection of the hoops.
+With a simple rotation, we can move it to the opposite side of the circle, directly opposite the intersection of the hoops.
 After talking briefly about the ability to resolve individual points along the timeline, we'll see that with the proper embedding, we can even move the origin inside the circle.
 Embeddings are introduced on the next page.

 A Practical Application